JustinLove/alchemy_tutor/readme.md

 ## In-game Options

-- Lab spawn chance - weight vs the game's built-in pixel scenes (and perhaps other mods, if they use the same system) Most vanilla scenes are 5 or 10 on this scale, but the number of scene slots, number of possible scenes, and default weight vary per biome.
+- Lab Spawn Chance - Main Areas: weight vs the game's built-in pixel scenes (and perhaps other mods, if they use the same system) Most vanilla scenes are 5 or 10 on this scale, but the number of scene slots, number of possible scenes, and default weight vary per biome.
 Feedback on a good default level appreciated.
+- Lab Spawn Chance - Remote Areas: chance for a chest spawn location to contain a remote lab teleport in a non-main area without pixel scenes.
+This partially reduces chest spawns, but every lab can have a chest in it.
-- Distance Dependant - uses distance from the start to influence experiment choice - this should tend to give more basic recipes in early levels, more appropriate for people only reaching that level.
+- Distance Dependent: uses distance from the start to influence experiment choice - this should tend to give more basic recipes in early levels, more appropriate for people only reaching that level.
 However, there is still randomness and some other factors at involved.
+- Progression Dependent: Formulas will be simplified the first time encountered, and the obscurity will be limited by the total number solved.